-Opportunities exist for both short and extended hikes.
+Opportunities exist for both short and extended hikes, so options are available to fit your interest and ability.
 Before setting out on your hike, stop by the park visitor center to obtain a trail map.
-Please be certain to wear sturdy shoes and bring plenty of water.
-Sunscreen and insect repellent are also recommended.
+Or download the park's Hiking Trail Map.

 Should you see an object of potential historic significance, please leave it in place and notify the park staff at 703-361-1339 x0.
 In the event of an emergency, please call 911.

 - Follow trail blazes and use a map.
 Blue blazes indicate a hiking trail and yellow blazes indicate horse trails.

 - Please be certain to wear sturdy shoes.

 - Beware of ticks!
 Insect repellent is recommended.